tips2fix/Tips2Fix-Windows11-Installer/README.md

 - Use at your own risk.
 Always back up your files first.
 - Unsupported installs may not receive all updates.

+## What the script does not do
+❌ Does not download or modify your ISO.
+❌ Does not install drivers or change bootloaders.
+❌ Does not collect data or phone home.
+❌ Does not force install — you still control Windows Setup.

+🛡️ Antivirus Note

+Some antivirus programs may flag this tool as a virus or trojan, but that’s a false positive ⚠️.
+Why?
+Because the installer is a PowerShell script inside a .bat wrapper, and antiviruses sometimes flag scripts that interact with setup files.

+👉 Rest assured, it’s 100% safe.
+If your AV blocks it, just temporarily disable protection or add an exclusion.

 ## Subscribe ❤️
 If this script helped, don’t forget to subscribe:
 👉 [Tips2Fix YouTube Channel](https://youtube.com/@tips2fix)